-It is very easy to get caught up in a world of constantly checking a handful of rankings to see how your SEO campaign is progressing; however, you’d be foolfoolish to think your SEO campaign depends on just a small number of keywords.
+It is very easy to get caught up in a world of constantly checking a handful of rankings to see how your SEO campaign is progressing; however, you’d be foolish to think your SEO campaign depends on just a small number of keywords.

 The reason we say this, is that there is no real value in checking a bunch of rankings and the traffic they generated, no sir!
 Sure, it’s a good snapshot of how your site is progressing and measuring up against your competitors, but it is not a tangible indicator of how successful your SEO campaign is.
 In reality, web searchers use hundreds of combinations of keywords and related extension phrases to find your website.
 In fact every day 25% of all the queries that Google sees are for searches they have never seen before.
 Much of this has to do with the fact that queries are naturally getting longer and more specific, with over half of search queries in 2012 being 4 words or longer.